Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Operationally noncontextual ontological model

-Let us now use the properties of the classical model to derive basic results related to its structure which will be useful for our later endeavors.
-The following proposition is proven in \app~\ref{app:LinExt}, and is motivated by the analysis of the no-go theorem developed in \cite{Spekkens08}.
+Let us now use the properties of the \vgrSC{classical}\vgr{operationally noncontextual ontological} model to derive basic results related to its structure which will be useful for our later endeavors.
+The following proposition is proven in \app~\ref{app:LinExt}, and is motivated by the analysis of the no-go theorem developed in~\cite{Spekkens08}.

 \begin{restatable}{prop}{PropExtensions} Let $\hv\in\ospace$ be arbitrary.
 Starting from the convex-linear mappings

 there exist unique linear extensions

 \end{restatable}